nuriel77/iri-lb-haproxy/README.md

 HAPRoxy load balancer for IRI nodes able to support highly available setups using Consul as a configuration backend.

-## TODO

-* Add more usage examples to the README / write a short blog with usage examples
-* Test support of certbot script with this installation
-* Test support of HTTPS backends client verification
-* Provide helper script to add/remove/update services (nodes)
-* Prometheus exporter for HAProxy
-* Centralized monitoring for backend nodes

 ## Table of contents

   * [Requirements](#requirements)